crate/crate/blackbox/docs/config/index.rst

 the ``config`` directory inside the :ref:`CRATE_HOME <conf-env-crate-home>` directory.

-The configuration directory can be changed via the ``path.conf`` setting, like
+The configuration directory can changed via the ``path.conf`` setting, like
 so:

 .. code-block:: sh